BUTT WHY SHOULD I CARE?

 By incentivising smokers to do the right thing we can also prevent millions of cigarette butts from polluting the environment.

-Did you know that cigarette butts can be recycled?
+Did you know that cigarette butts can be recycled…in theory?

 In theory cigarette butts can be recycled but it isn’t quite as simple as that at the moment.
 There is currently no local infrastructure to recycle cigarette waste.
-However, there is an innovative recycling company called TerraCycle offering two solutions to recycle cigarette waste.
+A recycling company called TerraCycle used to offer two solutions to recycle cigarette waste.

-The second solution is part of their paid for Zero Waste Box Services.
+The only remaining solution is part of Terracycle’s paid for Zero Waste Box Services.

 A Zero Waste Box provides solutions for difficult-to-recycle waste that cannot be recycled through regular municipal recycling.
 A small Cigarette Waste Zero Waste Box for cigarette waste that holds approx. 5,300 cigarette butts (a bit less than a standard builder’s bucket) costs £128.35.